In this blog, you’ll learn the top 3 tips for preparing for GCSE Exams.

 - Keep sessions short and concise – The Pomedero method is great

-- Schedule in down time
+- Schedule in downtime

-How to build a GCSE revision time table that works
+How to build a GCSE revision timetable that works

 As mentioned, consistency is key and spaced repetition is a powerful tool that can help you remember important information.
 Therefore, setting up a revision table in September – even if it’s not perfect – is helpful!

-- Make sure that you have built a revision timetable that reflects the specification
+- Make sure that you have built a revision timetable that reflects the specification and past exams

-- Prioritise your subjects
+- Prioritise the subjects you’re not confident in

 - Plan out the topics in each subject